Restuccia-Group/SOAR/README.md

 **(ii)Second** option would be to facilitate the R7800 with internet access and install with ``` opkg install xxx ```

-For this, plug in the ethernet cable (with access to the global network) to the yellow port of the R7800 and try updating the OS with ``` opkg update``` (after ssh-ing to the R7800 itself).
+For this, plug in the ethernet cable (with access to the global network) to the yellow port of the R7800 and try updating the packages with ``` opkg update``` (after ssh-ing to the R7800 itself).
 If that works fine, you are good to go.
 Install the packages with the following commmands:

 ```
 opkg install iperf3